2008 Clemson Tigers football team: Game summaries

-Alabama (played in Atlanta, Georgia)
+Vs. Alabama

 The Tigers were the preseason favorite to win the ACC and were favored going into the season opener at the Georgia Dome.
 Some believed that the Crimson Tide's youth and inexperience would prove a serious disadvantage against an experienced team like Clemson.
 However, Alabama quickly took control in what would eventually be a lopsided victory.
 By the end of the first quarter, Bama led 13–0, and they extended their lead to 23–3 by halftime.
 The only scare came when C. J. Spiller returned the second half kickoff 96 yards for a touchdown.
 However, the Tigers failed to score again.
 James Davis and C. J. Spiller combined for only 20 yards on the ground, while the team's rushing total was 0.
 Clemson's redshirt senior quarterback, Cullen Harper, completed 20 of 34 passes but had no touchdowns and one interception.
 Alabama's John Parker Wilson completed 22 of 30 passes with no interceptions.
 He threw two touchdowns to Nick Walker and Julio Jones, and rushed for one himself.
 The Crimson Tide went on to win by a score of 34–10.